March 1, 2024

 - Window Loaded (gtm.load)

-<script> dataLayer = []; </script> |
+<script> dataLayer = []; </script>

 A solution for this?
 At least ask a developer to place the Data Layer code above the GTM container.
-But even a better option is to use dataLayer.push instead of dataLayer=[].
+But an even better option is to use dataLayer.push instead of dataLayer=[].
 Then the position of the snippet is not that important anymore.

-I’ve published a guide explaining this issue so feel free to read more about it.
+I’ve published a guide explaining this issue, so feel free to read more about it.

 Part II: Google Tag Manager debugging with built-in browser tools